eclipse-oniro4openharmony/oniro-ide/DOC.md

 One possibility to archieve this is to create a custom socket.io middleware.
 Since most features are running under their own separate socket.io namespace, specific namespaces could be blocked through the middleware based on the user data.

+### Design documentation
+For the POC authentication is done via Basic Auth.
+As discussed the Authentication is by default deactivated by the `AUTH_ACIVTE` flag found in `auth-validator-contribution.ts`.

+The backend is secured by `AuthRequestValidatorContribution`.
+This needs to be changed when implementing other authentication methods.

+On frontend-side we override the default creation of the websocket in `authenticating-websocket-connection-provider.ts`.
+Our new websocket contains a `Authorization` header.
+Also we listen for events that signal that the server denied the connection.
+When that happens we display the `auth-widget` instead of starting the `frontend-application`.

+The best way to restart the server connection is to reload the page.
+Thats why we save save the authentication information locally.
+This way, at subsequent application start the user does not need to login again.

+A logout command is also provided wit a corresponding menu entry in the `file` menu.

 ## Requirement 4: VS Code API usage & Theia extension - VS Code extension communication
 ### Design documentation
 #### **Communication between theia and VScodeExtension**